mamoore1440/personal-site/src/content/finished-parts/RTH-Part-1.md

     => The future of Reality can not be calculated if there are Humans (5)

 The second proof is essentially the first but with Humans.
 Because Humans have free-will, Reality changes over Time, and Because Humans and Reality interact then any changes in reality that originate from Humans must be nondeterministic.
 Thus the future of Reality can not be calculated if there are Humans.

+Quickly onto Time then to proofs about the model in general.

+### Time
+Time always moves forward
+  => Time can not move backwards

+This is a great example how how easy logic can be to work with at times.
+We know Time always moves forward which means we know Time can not move backwards.
+These two facts are antithesism so if one is true then the other is false.
+We Time moves forwards so we know Time can not move backwards

 Finally proofs about the model in general.